pmewada-nubeninja/MyTomorrows-assignment/README.md

-# Flask Application Deployument guide
+# Flask Application Deployment guide

 ## Overview
 This solution provides a production-ready, enterprise-grade infrastructure for deploying multiple applications across different environments using Kubernetes, Helm, and Terraform.
 The architecture supports scalable deployment from development to production with consistent patterns and security best practices.